progklb/spatial-image-processor/README.md

 Note that there is a memory leak and the code is not as optimised as it could be.
 This was purely a technical experiment to see how images look when mapped to 3D space.

+For more detailed post, see my blog write up [here] (https://programmerkb.wordpress.com/2017/06/17/colour-to-spatial-mapping-image-processor/).

 ### Controls

 There are two cameras in scene - one that is animated (horribly, originally set up to capture GIFs), and another that allows for free-roaming.
 In order to switch cameras, enable the camera you want to use in the scene and disable the other.